-The interesting thing about community property is you do not have to “prove” it to a judge or jury.
+The interesting thing about community property is you do not have to "prove" it to a judge or jury.
 Everything owned by you and your spouse is presumed to be community property.
 The spouse that claims that property is NOT community property has the burden of proof (by clear and convincing evidence) to show the jury that property is separate.
-However, even with the presumption, making sure that a jury is certain that some property is community may be essential to your case.
+However, even with this presumption, making sure that a jury is certain that some property is community may be essential to your case.
 What if your spouse wants to make a claim for separate property that you disagree with?
-You’ll want to make sure that you provide documentation showing the true nature of the property.
+You'll want to make sure that you provide documentation showing the true nature of the property.
 Since proving that the property was acquired during the marriage gets you more than half way there, proving the date of inception (i.e. the date that you legally owned the property) could be one of your most important missions.
 Here are some documents that could help you prove that property is community property :

-- Financial (i.e. bank) Statements that show that money was placed into an account on a date during the marriage;
+- Financial (i.e. bank) statements that show that money was placed into an account on a date during the marriage;

 - Receipts or invoices showing loans or other debts acquired during the marriage; etc.